 In 2008-9, Russell Scott co-created and produced ‘The Voice of Tomorrow’, a West End Musical Theatre project, aimed at developing and showcasing new Musical Theatre talent, with support and sponsorship from Channel4 Television and The Royal Academy of Music.
 He was also Artistic Director of the production Company.

-For many years, he worked closely with Next Stage Drama who specialise in bringing inexperienced singers to the singing and performance world, running courses and workshops, and in 2010, helped form the Next Stage Choir to which he was invited to become Chorus Director.
+For many years, he worked closely with Next Stage Drama who specialised in bringing inexperienced singers to the singing and performance world, running courses and workshops, and in 2010, helped form Next Stage Choir to which he was invited to become Chorus Director.
 In 2012, he and his wife, Denise, took over the Choirs full-time, and has since transformed the choir into a leading community choir, which has made 3 commercial recordings, featured on Absolute Radio and BBC Radio 3, and performed in Austria and Sweden.
 The choir has toured in Austria, Sweden and most recently, the US where it opened a MLB baseball game for Arizona Diamondbacks, performed in a 9/11 concert and was featured on ABC and CBS TV.
 In 2013 he became Chorus Director of Waddesdon Manor Choir.
 In 2019 he was appointed by Westminster Council to head up a brand new staff choir based at City Hall called Every Voice Counts.

 Specialising in ‘performance’, he regularly directs masterclasses, and has worked with choirs and ensembles around the UK including the acclaimed Military Wives Choir.
 He also runs workshops for the Royal Opera House.